-Arbitration Rules of the SCC Institute KLRCA Arbitration Rules Arbitration Body, Arbitration Rules, etc. The Arbitration Institute of the Stockholm Chamber of Commerce (SCC Institute) was established in 1917 as an entity affiliated with the Stockholm Chamber of Commerce.
-The latest version of the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce came into force on January 1, 2017.
-The Kuala Lumpur Regional Centre for Arbitration (KLRCA) was founded in 1978 as an achievement of the Asian-African Legal Consultative Organization (AALCO).
-It is wholly owned by the Malaysian government.
-The UNCITRAL Arbitration Rules have been applied as part of the KLRCA rules.
-The latest version of the Rules was publicized in June 2017 (the UNCITRAL Arbitration Rules were amended in 2013.)
-It is one of the organizations that conciliations and arbitrations are submitted to pursuant to the Japan-Malaysia EPA (Chapter on Investment).
-(Article 85.4(a) of the Agreement) Subject Matter - Commencement - When the claimant submits a claim to - When the claimant submits a claim to of Arbitration the arbitration body in writing, the the arbitration body in writing, the Proceedings arbitration proceedings shall commence arbitration proceedings shall commence on the date on which the request is on the date on which the request is received by the arbitration body. received by the arbitration body.
-(Articles 6 and 8) (Rules 2.1 and 2.2) Appointment of <number arbitrators="" of=""></number> <number arbitrators="" of=""></number> Arbitrators - Where the parties have not agreed on - Where the parties fail to determine the the number of arbitrators, the Arbitral number of arbitrators, the Arbitral Tribunal shall consist of three Tribunal shall consist of three arbitrators, unless the arbitration body, arbitrators in the case of an taking into account the complexity of international arbitration, and shall the case, the amount in dispute or other consist of a sole arbitrator in the case of circumstances, decides that the dispute a domestic arbitration.
-(Rule 4.3) is to be decided by a sole arbitrator. <where arbitral="" consists<="" td="" the="" tribunal=""></where> (Article 16) of a sole arbitrator> <where arbitral="" consists<="" td="" the="" tribunal="">- If within 30 days of the other party's</where> - If within 30 days of the other party's of a sole arbitrator> receipt of the notice of arbitration, the - The parties shall be given 10 days to parties have not reached an agreement jointly appoint the arbitrator.
-If the on the appointment of the sole parties fail to appoint the arbitrator arbitrator, either party may request that within this time, the arbitrator shall be the sole arbitrator be appointed by the
+UNCITRAL Arbitration Rules SCC Rules of Arbitration Arbitration Body, - The United Nations Commission on - The Arbitration Institute of the Arbitration International Trade Law (UNCITRAL) Stockholm Chamber of Commerce (SCC Rules, etc. was established by the General Institute) was established in 1917 as an rtures, etc. Assembly in 1996.
+It is located in entity affiliated with the Stockholm Austria (Vienna).
+Chamber of Commerce. - UNCITRAL is not an arbitration body - The latest version of the Arbitration (it only adopts arbitration rules).
+Rules of the Arbitration Institute of the - The UNCITRAL Arbitration Rules Stockholm Chamber of Commerce came were adopted in 1976.
+(The into force on January 1, 2017.
+UNCITRAL Model Law on into force on sumary 1, 2017.
+International Commercial Arbitration was adopted in 1985.) - The latest version was revised in 2013. - Rules on Transparency in Treaty-based Investor-State Arbitration were adopted in 2013 (effective in 2014).
+When the UNCITRAL Arbitration Rules are applied under the treaties signed since April 2014, the Rules on Transparency shall also apply unless otherwise agreed between the parties.
+Subject Matter - Subject Watter Commencement - When the claimant submits a Request - When the claimant submits a Request of Arbitration for Arbitration to the respondent in for Arbitration to the arbitration body in Proceedings writing, the arbitration proceedings writing, the arbitration proceedings shall shall commence on the date on which commence on the date on which the the notice of arbitration is received by Request is received by the arbitration the respondent.
+(Article 3.2) body.
+(Articles 6 and 8) Appointment of <number arbitrators="" of=""></number> <number arbitrators="" of=""></number> Arbitrators - If the parties cannot agree on the - If the parties cannot agree on the number of arbitrators, three arbitrators number of arbitrators, the Arbitral shall be appointed unless within 30 days Tribunal shall consist of three arbitrators, after the receipt by the respondent of the unless the arbitration body, considering notice of arbitration the parties have not complexity of the case, amount in dispute agreed that there shall be only one or other circumstances, decides that there arbitrator.
+(Article 7) shall be sole arbitrator.
+(Article 16) <designating and="" appointing<="" p=""></designating> <where arbitral="" consists="" of<="" p="" the="" tribunal=""></where> authorities> a sole arbitrator> - Unless the parties have already agreed - The parties shall jointly appoint the on the choice of an appointing authority, arbitrator within 10 days.
+If the parties a party may at any time propose the fail to nominate the arbitrator within this name or names of one or more time, the sole arbitrator shall be institutions or persons.
+If the parties appointed by the arbitration body. cannot agree on that choice, other party (Article 17(3)) may request the Secretary-General of